GnyEser/RankedProbabilityScore/README.md

 # Ranked Probability Score
- RPS calculation with python.
+ RPS calculation with **Python**.

- Ranked probability score is a measure used evaluate the performance of probability forecasts of ordinal categories.
+ Ranked probability score is a measure used to evaluate the performance of probability forecasts of ordinal categories.
  Football match results for example.